 Step 6 – Negotiate the deal

-Unfortunately most contracts don't close on the first offer – it's pretty common to receive a counter offer.
-Don't let this intimidate you.
-We'll consider whether or not to take the counter offer, propose our own counter offer, or reject the seller's offer and go on.
+A lot of contracts aren't closed on the beginning offer.
+It's pretty common to receive a counter offer.
+But don't let it intimidate you.
+We'll consider whether or not to accept the counter offer, propose our own counter offer, or decline the seller's offer and go on.

-The state of the market will play a part in how aggressively we negotiate the contract.
+Market conditions will play a part in how aggressively we negotiate the deal.

-In addition, we'll work within your financing budget.
-And at the end of the day, we'll put together a deal that's best for you.
+In addition, we'll work within your budget.
+And at the end of the day, we'll assemble a contract that is best for you.

-Once the deal is complete, you'll start working with your lender to close the loan.
+Upon signing the contract, you'll begin working with your lender to close the loan.

-It won't take long at all if you've been pre-approved, but you'll need to keep in close contact with your mortgage lender.
+If you're pre-approved, it shouldn't take very long at all, but you'll need to keep in close contact with your lender.

-And I'll take care of all the property information your mortgage lender needs to close the loan.
+And I'll deal with all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will furnish you with a Loan Estimate (LE) outlining closing costs within three days of taking your loan application.
-You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of getting your loan application.
+You'll get a Loan Estimate (LE) of closing costs from your lender within three days of getting your application.

-This estimate rests on the loan amount, and RESPA requirements mandate that it has to involve all closing costs and be within a strict range of accuracy.
-I'll analyze the estimate and let you know if it all looks adequate.
+The estimate is formed from the loan amount, and RESPA requirements require that it has to involve all closing costs and be within a precise range of accuracy.
+I'll go over the estimate and let you know if it all looks all right.

-Then we'll close on your home.
-This will most often occur at a title company or escrow office and should be a smooth and relaxed occasion.
+Then we'll close on your house.
+This will most often take place at a title company or escrow office and will most often be a smooth and peaceful affair.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, just call me at 5122032245 or e-mail me at .
+And if you need anything, be sure to contact me at 5122032245 or e-mail me at .